searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 # MoreVanillaBuildPrefabs
 MoreVanillaBuildPrefabs is a Valheim mod to make all vanilla prefabs buildable with the hammer (survival way) while allowing you to configure the requirements to build them.
 You can configure which prefabs are available for building and what the building requirements are, though the mod comes with a default configuration that enables ~100 new pieces so you can start playing right away.

-**Update note**: As of version 0.4.4, the mod is no longer required to be on the server for clients with the mod.
-Someone pointed out that pieces from MVBP worked for console players during crossplay and they really missed having access to that, which was a good enough reason for me to change the requirement.

 **Server-Side Info**: This mod does work as a client-side only mod.
 It is strongly recommended that you install it on the server you play on if possible though as multiple players with conflicting configurations can result in losing build resources when pieces are deconstructed.
 Not installing the mod on the server also means that some pieces (like the new ship) may not function well for players without the mod.

 ## Key Feature
 Because all the added build pieces are pre-existing vanilla prefabs, any pieces you build with this mod will persist in your world even if you uninstall the mod.
 This means that pieces you build on a server will also be visible for players without the mod and any builds using the pieces from this mod will load for players without the mod.